NessInMorse/NessInMorse.github.io/_posts/2023-07-30-learning-swedish.markdown

 we #<== this is where the second course starts
 ```

-And so, easily, a lot of words can be typed, it would surprise you how fast you can type words in a booklet in your mother tongue in a file like this.
-Often being able to have multiple words in your purple RAM blob.
+And so, a lot of words can be typed out rather quickly, it would surprise you how fast you can type words in a booklet in your mother tongue in a file like this.
+Your brain usually gets to optimizing and stores multiple words in the last immediately in your brain to reproduce them onto the keyboard.

-One of the possible mistakes are INDELS (Inserts and deletions) meaning that the different lines are misaligned, though this shouldn't pose too big of a problem, since it is possible to check the linecount in any editor to see if the words are aligned, and if they are mismatched, real life binary search can be performed to see where the first word is lower or higher in the wordlist, it is kind of its own little game.
+One of the possible gripes about the new file format are so-called INDELS (Inserts and deletions) meaning that the different lines are misaligned, though this shouldn't pose too big of a problem, since it is possible to check the linecount in any editor to see if the words are aligned, and if they are mismatched, real life binary search can be performed to see where the first word is lower or higher in the wordlist, it is kind of its own little game.
 With this method, I learn 25 new words everyday, and doing 25 words of the day prior.
 Ever building the vocabulary.
 As of today, I have learned 575 Swedish words using this method.

 The third way of learning is using [Tandem](https://www.tandem.net).
 It can be quite the hassle, since it is like the dating scene all over again.
 Not a lot of people respond, but the moment you find a buddy you will be good to go, asking all the questions you wish to ask to the native speaker.
 The app also has built-in ways to correct someone and call.
 Similar of which can be found in Teams, WhatsApp & Discord.
 Thanks to a single person - thank you John 🤍- I have learned for example that, single-word exclamations such as, "cool!" (=_häftig_), or "...boring" (=_tråkig_) are always in the third person neutral, meaning that it is actually _tråkigt_ & _häftigt_.
 Other things such as _talar_, which Duolingo really liked to use, turns out not to be the common way to say "speak" often, people use _pratar_ in stead.
 It the corrections and the ability to speak to someone that has experience in the language, often wanting to learn new things in the languages you speak too, that makes it such a pleasant experience the moment you find a good buddy to learn languages with.